BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 8. Start the game either directly through BG3MM or use your prefered method.

 #### MOD FIXER
->Games updated to Patch 7 do not need Mod fixer anymore.
-Mods including mod fixer should still work fine as long as the used file is called ForceRecompile.txt
+>Games updated to Patch 7 do not need Mod Fixer anymore.
+Mods including Mod Fixer should still work fine, as long as the used file is called ForceRecompile.txt
 {.is-warning}

-Mod fixer is still neccessary up to patch 6.
+Mod Fixer is still neccessary up to Patch 6.
 If it isn't installed, character creation will not be available.
 Instead this lovely view will appear on screen:

 ![durgeharem.webp](/mod-use/install-mods/durgeharem.webp)